-The objective of this program is to produce highly skilled human resources in the field of public policy by accepting mid-career administrative officials working in government and international organizations and training them systematically and methodically to become leaders in the public sector in various countries.
-There is a shortage of core human resources in governments, especially in Asian and African countries.
-Moreover, many of these countries lack resources to provide the required higher education of a guaranteed quality.
-Based on this background, this program will train policy experts with a wide range of knowledge and expertise through interdisciplinary education focusing on social science, covering economic policy, international development policy, international relations, and public policy.
+The objective of this program is to produce highly skilled human resources in the field of public policy by accepting early- and mid-career administrative officials working in government and international organizations and training them systematically and methodically to become leaders in the public sector in various countries.
+In particular, the program will develop human resources with a high level of academic expertise in policy analysis and policy-making, thus can handle the various policy issues faced by developing and developed countries, and can serve as a bridge between the world of cutting-edge policy research and the world of practical work.